-Beacons have always been known as retail tools, and now we’re beginning to see them as asset tracking tools--but that’s still just the tip of the ice berg.
+Beacons have always been known as retail tools, and now we’re beginning to see them as asset tracking tools--but that’s still just the tip of the iceberg.
 Beacons are not only about action.
-They do more then enable push notifications or indoor navigation.
+They do more than enable push notifications or indoor navigation.
 There are countless interesting (and profitable) use cases to be found when we focus purely on beacon data.

 Thomas Walle, CEO and co-founder of Unacast put it this way: